miguelPerezOntiveros/framework/README.md

 - show display name for projects
 - SYNDICATION
 - make sure edit and trash icons are always level
-- page creator
-	- actual page should define $url, require config, require page.php
-	- create page.php as a simbolic link to /src/page.php
-- verify session on pages? would need to be able to mark pages as private as well
+- verify session on pages from page table? would need to be able to mark pages as private as well
-- change 'html' field for 'content'?
+- change 'html' field for 'content' on page table?
 - can the viewer be soft linked in?
 - should restrict from making pages under admin or using double dots
 - should find a friendlier and more secure way for adding in the query on thr portlets